Director of Instruction/PGA Teaching Professional

 Joal qualified and played the LPGA Tour from 1992-1994.
 She has a ‘natural swing’ which her teaching professional, Gene Thompson cultivated.
 She has also received instruction from David Leadbetter, Rick Smith, Dana Rader, Jim McLean, and Mike Bender.
 Unfortunately, her playing career was cut short due to golf injuries.
 Since her departure from the LPGA Tour, Joal decided it was time to share her passion and knowledge of the game with others and get involved with golf instruction.
 Helping others learn the game has been an incredibly rewarding adventure, and she enjoys every single lesson.

 Joal has a degree in Kinesiology, which is the study of human movement and physiology.
 Everyone’s body is built differently and we cannot all swing alike.
 There are some basic fundamentals, but beyond that, she chooses to work with the student to fine tune their strengths and improve their weaknesses.
 Joal enjoys teaching the beginner to the professional.
-She also likes to focus on every part of the game; from the full swing, to the short game and playing lessons.
+She also likes to focus on every part of the game; from the full swing, to the short game and playing lessons and most importantly, the mental side.

 “There is always something to be learned by all!”